akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim.md

 1. The API is the most **stable** way to create connectors.
 It means that API-based connectors don't need to be migrated whenever your PIM is updated to a newer version.
 Which is a big plus, when you know that the cost of a migration project is usually quite high.
 2. We worked a lot to improve the **performances** of the API.
 For example, you will experience a better speed when you export product through the API than if you use our basic CSV export stack.
 3. This is the **only way to connect the PIM for our Serenity customers**.
-Indeed, the Serinity offer only provides a SaaS platform, on which you cannot customize anything.
+Indeed, the Serenity offer only provides a SaaS platform, on which you cannot customize anything.
 As a consequence, the API is your one and only way to connect the PIM.
 You can use it to create entire workflows around your PIM, that will create products or request them, depending on your needs.

 You can also find out more reasons to connect the PIM via the API, [directly on our dear API website](https://api.akeneo.com/documentation/introduction.html#why-should-you-use-our-api)!